luapower/luapower-all/rsync.md

 ## HOWTO

-To update file1 on machine1 from the updated file1 on machine2, first call
+To update file1 on machine1 from the updated file1 on machine2,

-`rsync:gen_sigs_file()` on machine1 with a `read` function that reads file1 and with a `write` function that sends its bytes to machine2.
-On machine2 call `rsync:load_sigs_file()` with a `read` function that reads the bytes sent through the network from machine1.
-Then (still on machine2) call `rsync:gen_deltas_file()` with the signatures got from the previous step and a `read` function that reads file1 and a `write` function that sends its bytes to machine1.
-Finally on machine1, call `rsync:patch_file()` with a `read_delta` function that reads the bytes sent through the network from machine1, a `seek(offset)` function that seeks in file1, a `read` function that reads from file1, and a `write` function that writes the resulting bytes to a new file.
+  * First call `rsync:gen_sigs_file()` on machine1 with a `read` function that reads file1 and with a `write` function that sends its bytes to machine2.
+  * On machine2 call `rsync:load_sigs_file()` with a `read` function that reads the bytes sent through the network from machine1.
+  * Then (still on machine2) call `rsync:gen_deltas_file()` with the
+  signatures got from the previous step and a `read` function that reads file1 and a `write` function that sends its bytes to machine1.
+  * Finally on machine1, call `rsync:patch_file()` with a `read_delta`
+  function that reads the bytes sent through the network from machine1, a `seek(offset)` function that seeks in file1, a `read` function that reads from file1, and a `write` function that writes the resulting bytes to a new file.
 The optional arg `block_len`, if given, should be identical on all calls.